zeptofs/nz-api-documentation/source/index.html.md

 `GET /webhooks`

-List all your application's webhook configurations
+List all your application's webhook configurations.

 > Example responses